coffeebank/coffee-maubot/urlpreview/README.md

 ### synapse

-- `synapse` depends on [Synapse URL Previews](https://matrix-org.github.io/synapse/latest/setup/installation.html?highlight=url%20previews#url-previews) from the [matrix.org homeserver](https://matrix.org/legal/terms-and-conditions/).
+- `synapse` depends on the [Matrix Synapse URL Previews API](https://matrix-org.github.io/synapse/latest/setup/installation.html?highlight=url%20previews#url-previews).
 - `synapse` requires you to specify an `appid` and `homeserver` that runs Synapse and supports URL Previews.
+- Synapse URL Previews works best with the default [matrix.org homeserver](https://matrix.org/legal/terms-and-conditions/).
+  - Some homeservers return 404s at an increased rate.
+You can check your homeserver's acceptance [on Hoppscotch *(update BOT_ACCESS_TOKEN in Headers)*](https://hopp.sh/r/wpEdCHsQ8YHM)

 <br />